evanbrown-unr/simple-os-sim/README.md

 makes it easier to read, debug, and extend.

 ## Phase Two
+Please note that for this project the metadata operations for system and application processes has been changed from "begin"/"finish" to "start"/"end".
+The meta data files must be in this format or my simulator will throw the appropriate error.
 For this phase we are still scheduling our tasks using FCFS.
 However, every input/output operation must be run on a seperate thread.
 For now, we are not worrying about thread pooling, but it's something to consider in the near future.
 Another change is that we are setting the process's